Robert R. Fenichel

 Describing Patients

 Starting in 2002, I was a volunteer mentor for second-year Georgetown Medical School students during their first experiences of interviewing and examining hospitalized patients.
 The students wrote up their findings, I annotated their reports, and we discussed the issues that arose.
 Some of the same problems occurred from year to year, and I started assembling my old annotations into handouts.
-Georgetown Medical School did not make things easy for an irregular faculty member like me, so I have not worked with their students since 2004.
+Georgetown Medical School did not make things easy for an irregular faculty member like me, and I stopped working with their students in 2004.
 The last version of the collected handouts is here.

 curriculum vitae